handsontable/handsontable/docs/next/guides/integrate-with-vue3/vue-hot-reference.md

 ---
-title: 'Referencing the Handsontable instance with Vue 3'
+title: 'Referencing the Handsontable instance in Vue 3'
-metaTitle: 'Referencing the Handsontable instance with Vue 3 - Guide - Handsontable Documentation'
+metaTitle: 'Referencing the Handsontable instance in Vue 3 - Guide - Handsontable Documentation'
 permalink: /next/vue3-hot-reference
 ---

-# Referencing the Handsontable instance with Vue 3
+# Referencing the Handsontable instance in Vue 3

 [[toc]]